 As he was a non-practicing Catholic, and had lived a well-documented “notorious” lifestyle, Fitzgerald was denied the right to be buried in his family plot and was originally interred at Rockville Union Cemetery.
 It has been alleged that the Protestant minister who performed the ceremony didn’t know who he was.
 Almost as if it had been foreshadowed in the book, Fitzgerald’s sadly unsensational farewell was in fact very similar to that of his description of his own character’s funeral, Jay Gatsby.

 At the time of his death, his wife, Zelda Sayre Fitzgerald, was living in Asheville, NC, at Highland Hospital, a sanatorium for the rich and famous attempting to recover from their ills.
-(Zelda had been diagnosed as schizophrenic, but experts today say she as bipolar based on her behavior.)
+(Zelda had been diagnosed as schizophrenic, but modern experts say she as bipolar based on her behavior.)
 Despite the married couple’s troubles, she knew Fitzgerald wished to be buried in his family plot in the Catholic cemetery in Rockville and instructed those in care of his body to send him back east.
-Zelda joined him in 1948, after her tragic death from a fire at Highland.
-She was buried on top of him, because she had only bought one space.
+Zelda joined him in 1948, after her tragic death from a fire at Highland and buried on top of him, as she had only bought one space.
 Their daughter, Scottie, successfully petitioned the Church in the mid-70’s and they were reinterred in the Fitzgerald family plot.

 The Great Gatsby’s main theme is about being corrupted by money and dishonesty, the American dream of happiness and individualism disintegrates into the mere pursuit of wealth.
 Though Gatsby’s power to transform his dreams into reality is what makes him “great,” his death proves that both Gatsby’s dream and the American dream—is over.